-- Preheat oven to 350.
+- Preheat oven to 350F.
 Grease and flour bundt pan (or use something like Baker's Joy).

 - Place all the ingredients into a large mixing bowl and mix with your electric mixture on low speed for 1 minute.
-Scrape down sides of bowl and mix for another 2 minutes.
+Scrape down sides of bowl and mix on medium speed for another 2 minutes.

-- Cool cake in the pan for 15 minutes.
-Then, transfer cake to a wire rack to completely cool.
+- Cool cake in pan for 15 minutes, then transfer to a wire rack to completely cool.
 After the cake completely cools, place it on a cake platter and add the glaze.